TrueLink-AI/.github/profile/README.md

 For any queries or suggestions, please contact us at aitruelink01@gmail.com

 # Credits
-TrueLink was developed by Stefano Di Cecco and is supported by TrueLink - AI Organization
+TrueLink is supported by TrueLink - AI Organization

 # Disclaimer
 TrueLink is an open-source project and does not guarantee the authenticity of the sources of information.
 The use of the system is at the user's discretion and responsibility.